apache/mesos/docs/attributes-resources.md

 ## Resources

 Mesos can manage three different *types* of resources: scalars, ranges, and sets.
 These are used to represent the different resources that a Mesos agent has to offer.
-For example, a scalar resource type could be used to represent the amount of memory on a agent.
+For example, a scalar resource type could be used to represent the amount of memory on an agent.
 Scalar resources are represented using floating point numbers to allow fractional values to be specified (e.g., "1.5 CPUs").
 Mesos only supports three decimal digits of precision for scalar resources (e.g., reserving "1.5123 CPUs" is considered equivalent to reserving "1.512 CPUs").
 For GPUs, Mesos only supports whole number values.

 Resources can be specified either with a JSON array or a semicolon-delimited string of key-value pairs.
 If, after examining the examples below, you have questions about the format of the JSON, inspect the `Resource` protobuf message definition in `include/mesos/mesos.proto`.